Bachelor of Science in Psychology

 A student may not earn both the Bachelor of Arts with a major in psychology and the Bachelor of Science in Psychology.

 A total of 120 semester hours is required.
 Thirty-six hours must be in upper-division courses.
-At least 60 hours, including 18 hours of upper-division coursework, must be completed in residence at the University.
+At least sixty hours, including eighteen hours of upper-division coursework, must be completed in residence at the University; at least twenty-four of the last thirty hours must be completed in residence at the University.
 Provided these residence rules are met, credit may be earned by examination, by extension, by correspondence (up to 30 percent of the hours required for the degree), or, with the approval of the dean, by work transferred from another institution.
-Up to 16 semester hours of classroom and/or correspondence coursework may be taken on the pass/fail basis; this coursework may be counted only as electives.
+Up to sixteen semester hours of classroom and/or correspondence coursework may be taken on the pass/fail basis; this coursework may be counted only as electives.

-All students must complete the University’s Core Curriculum.
-In the process of fulfilling the core curriculum and other degree requirements, all students are expected to complete the Skills and Experience flags:
+All students must complete the University’s Core Curriculum .
+In the process of fulfilling the core curriculum and other degree requirements, all students are expected to complete courses with content in the following four areas:

 The specific requirements for the Bachelor of Science in Psychology consist of prescribed work, the major, the minor, and electives.
 Only in the following cases may a single course be counted toward more than one requirement: